larskuhtz/hs-hashes/README.md

-Haskell implementation of various non-cryptographic hash functions.
+Haskell implementation of various hash functions.

 The current version includes